PubNubDevelopers/ios-push-notifications-tutorial/README.md

 10. Enable Presence by clicking on the slider to turn it on.
 A pop-up will require that you enter in “ENABLE”.
 Enter in “ENABLE” in all caps and then press the “Enable” button.
 You can leave the default settings.
 11. Enable Message Persistence by clicking on the slider to turn it on.
 You can leave the default settings.
 12. Enable Stream Controller by clicking on the slider to turn it on if it is already not enabled.
 You can leave the default settings.
-13. Enable Push Notifications by clicking on the slider to turn it on.
+13. Enable Mobile Push Notifications by clicking on the slider to turn it on.
 In the Apple Push Credentials section, you need to upload the APNs Authentication Token file.
 This file is obtained from your Apple Developer Account when you create your Key in Certificates, Identifiers & Profiles -> Keys -> Register a New Key -> Give the key a name and enable APNs -> Click continue, register, and then download.
 If you no longer have access to the token file, you'll need to register and create a new key.
 Upload the token file.
 Enter in the Team ID and Auth Key ID fields found in the following locations in your Apple Developer Account.
 Team ID:  Overview -> Membership -> Team ID; Auth Key ID:  Overview -> Certificates, IDs & Profiles -> Keys -> <key name> Key ID in View Key Details.
 14. Click on save changes.
 15. Copy the Publish and Subscribe Keys to a text editor.